kinopio-club/kinopio-help/posts/how-much-does-kinopio-cost.md

 ## Discount for Students and Those With Financial Need

 I want everyone to be able to use Kinopio.
-If you're a student, or you can't afford the subscription because of where you live, or any other personal circumstances, please [email me](mailto:hi@kinopio.club).
+If you're a student, or you can't afford the subscription because of where you live, or any other personal circumstances, please [email me](mailto:hi@kinopio.club) for a 50% discount.